mbxss28/LIFE4136_rotation3_Group3/SyRI_ROI/README.md

 .png - image of plots

 ## Syri
-Once the MUMer .filtered.delta files are produced
+Once the MUMer .filtered.delta files are produced they are used along side the